 As a continued effort to protect our customers, we are strengthening Internet Banking password security.
-Beginning August 1, 2012, all Internet Banking passwords will be required to be complex and will expire after 90 days.
 Complex passwords must include letters and numbers and be at least 8 characters long.

 Each year, millions of Americans have their identity stolen.
 Bank of England wants you to have the information you need to protect yourself against identity theft.
 While there are no guarantees about avoiding identity theft, it’s important for you to know: